Discover more from Power Corridor

 It’s safe to say Americans now know far more about the nation’s bills — and how we pay for them — than we ever imagined or, frankly, wanted to hear.
 In the latest update from the U.S. Treasury indicating the country will run out of funds by next week, Treasury Secretary Janet Yellen explained the U.S. has to make $130 billion in scheduled payments in the first two days of June for veterans, Social Security and Medicare recipients.
 That leaves the Treasury with “an extremely low level of resources,” she said.

-The funds likely will run out when Treasury has to make $92 billion in payments scheduled for the week of June 5 that affect investments in the Social Security and Medicare trust funds.
+The funds likely will run out when Treasury has to make $92 billion in payments scheduled for the week of June 5 that affects investments in the Social Security and Medicare trust funds.

 The fact America even got to this place remains a staggering embarrassment, says James Angel, an associate professor of finance at Georgetown University.
 Especially since it is not the first time Congress has courted ruin during a debt ceiling standoff.